shlee-lab/shlee-lab.github.io/_posts/2023-05-31-militray-duty.md

 ---
 layout: post
-title: My experince in the Korean military
+title: My experience in the Korean military
 date: 2023-05-31 01:53:00-0400
 description: what I could see and feel in the Korean military as an officer
 categories: essay